Visit the possibilities of personal and artistic transformations.

 After retiring from public service, she reflected back to her roots in the art world and sought out other media to apply the talents that she had gained throughout the years in both the public and private sector.
 She also felt drawn back to an earlier calling.

 Ordained in 1976, she managed to fit her ministerial work around her professional career and volunteer work with numerous non-profit organizations.
-The majority of her ministerial time was spent in working and helping those that were experiencing as loss of type, (spiritually, emotionally, or physically), as well as performing a wedding or two along the way.
+The majority of her ministerial time was spent in working and helping those that were experiencing a loss of any type, (spiritually, emotionally, or physically), as well as performing weddings or funerals along the way.